vmware-tanzu/application-accelerator-samples/where-for-dinner/spaces-beta2-deployment/README.md

 ## Create Bitnami Services

 Use these service creation steps if you have chosen to use Bitnami service.
+You should only use this option if you are deploying the application into a space that has a single availability target.

-This application configuration option of Where For Dinner utilizes the Bitnami MySQL and RabbitMQ on platform services and consumes credentials/connection via a
+This application configuration option of Where For Dinner utilizes the Bitnami MySQL and RabbitMQ on platform services and consumes credentials/connection via
-`ClassClaim`.
+`ClassClaims`.
 The following commands will create on demand service instances which will be readily consumable by Where For Dinner.

 - Switch your kubernetes context to target your project/space by running the following commands: